MicrosoftDocs/fabric-docs/docs/data-engineering/setup-vscode-extension.md

 ## Next steps

 In this overview, you get a basic understanding of how to install and set up the Synapse VS Code extension.
-Advance to the next article to learn how to develop your notebook and Spark Job Definition locally in VS Code.:
+Advance to the next article to learn how to develop your notebook and Spark Job Definition locally in VS Code.

 - To get started with notebook, see [Develop, execute and debug notebook in VS Code](author-notebook-with-vscode.md).
 - To get started with Spark Job Definition, see [Develop, execute and debug Spark Job Definition in VS Code](author-sjd-with-vscode.md).